 Note: The imaging staff is trained to acquire images for a radiologist to review.

-The radiologist is specially trained to look at x-ray studies and make a diagnosis
+The radiologist is specially trained to look at x-ray studies and make

 off of them.
-The imaging staff is not fully trained to do so, therefore we will not
+The imaging staff is not fully trained to do so, therefore

 be able to give you results at the time of your exam.